-Base salaries for the Company's executive officers are established based on their core competence in the executive role, experience and contributions to the Company, taking into account competitive market compensation paid by other companies for similar positions.
+Base salaries for the Company's executive officers are established based on their overall business experience and managerial competence in their respective executive role, as well as their personal contributions to the Company, taking into account competitive market compensation paid by other companies for similar positions.
 The Compensation Committee believes that executive base salaries should be targeted at competitive levels while rewarding outstanding performance with above-average total compensation.
 Except for Mr. LeBow's base salary which is fixed for the three-year term of his employment agreement, base salaries are reviewed annually and may be increased from time to time based on the Compensation Committee's review of Company and individual executive performance.
 Notwithstanding the foregoing, under the terms of their respective employment agreements, the salaries of Messrs.
 Lorber and Bernstein automatically include cost of living adjustments.